Ivo-Balbaert/The_Way_to_Mojo/Table_of_Contents.md

 ### 15.5.2 A compile-time closure
 ## 15.6 - @staticmethod
 ## 15.7 - @always_inline

+# 16 - Compile-time metaprogramming
+## 16.1 Compile-time metaprogramming in Mojo
+### 16.1.1 Parametric types in structs and functions
+### 16.1.2 Parametric structs
+### 16.1.3 How to create a custom parametric type: Array
+### 16.1.4 Parametric functions and methods
+### 16.1.5 Programming compile-time logic

 # 22 MLIR - The basis of Mojo
 ## 22.1 Mojo is built on top of MLIR